Tremec Mexico reduces shop floor gauging time of Daimler parts by 85% with Equator™ gauges

 With typical workloads, doing a measurement like that in the quality room takes around 20 minutes on average, plus part soaking time in the quality room environment.
 With the Equator system at the machine Tremec has reduced such gauging tasks to two and a half minutes.

-The Equator gauge gives us a complete and comprehensive alternative - by analysing the features to be gauged and controlled, we realised that the Renishaw Equator can gauge everything - distances, dimensions and diameters.
+By analysing our customer's specifications, looking at the features to be gauged and controlled, we realised that we were going to cut down on the number of devices, as the Renishaw Equator can gauge everything - distances, dimensions and diameters.

 Expanding Equator use to other areas